gospelgraceforhaiti/contact-form-backend/README.md

 # LICENSE

 This repository and its contents are license under a MIT license.
-For more details, see [LICENSE.md](LICENSE.md).
+For more details, see [LICENSE](LICENSE).